ralff2208/infra-api/README.md

 7- Change project_id variable on terraform.tfvars for your own project id

-8- Change the name of bucket on backend.tf for your bucket name that you just created (step 4)
+8- Change the name of bucket on backend.tf file for your bucket name that you just created (step 5)

 9- Create a secret on github actions called GOOGLE_CREDENTIALS with the content in service account key file (.json)